 - 1 U.S. Military Working Dog

-The 30 American Servicemen who were killed in action (KIA) with the downing of Extortion 17.
-Rest in peace gentlemen, you will not be forgotten.
+The 30 American Servicemen killed in action (KIA) with the downing of Extortion 17.
+Rest in peace, gentlemen; you will not be forgotten.

 - SGT Alexander J. Bennett